bitnami/containers/containers/opencart/README.md

 ## Persisting your application

 If you remove every container all your data will be lost, and the next time you run the image the application will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

  If you are using docker-compose your data will be persistent as long as you don't remove `mariadb_data` and `opencart_data` and `apache_data` volumes.

 > **Note!** If you have already started using your application, follow the steps on [backing](#backing-up-your-application) up to pull the data from your running container down to your host.

 ### Mount persistent folders in the host using docker-compose

-This requires a sightly modification from the template previously shown:
+This requires a sightly modification from the from the `docker-compose.yml` template previously shown:
 ```
 version: '2'